-Most interesting wonders of Sint Eustatius
+Wonders of Sint Eustatius

 Sint Eustatius is a special municipality of the Kingdom of Netherlands.

-This small island has remarkable history – it was the neutral trade center of Caribbean in the 18th century and Oranjestad was one of the busiest ports in the world at this time.
+This small island has a remarkable history – it was the neutral trade center of the Caribbean in the 18th century and Oranjestad was one of the busiest ports in the world at this time.
 Much of colonial heritage is lost now, but some values remain.

 Protestant church, built in 1774/75.
 Walls of the basement are up to 6 m thick.

 Covering more than 130 Caribbean islands, this updated guide explores everything from Harrison’s Cave in Barbados to Nelson’s Dockyard in Antigua, as well as the most pristine beaches and the best islands for history, architecture, and hiking.

 Our inspirational “Best of Caribbean Cruising” section outlines top attractions and activities not to be missed, while features by local writers cover not just the cruising angle but the cultural one too.
-Get to grips with the world of cruising: from choosing the right cruise for you and planning on-board activities vs shore excursions, to glimpses behind the scenes, cruiseship cuisine and pampering, and even tips on how to make your Caribbean cruising as environmentally friendly as possible.
+Get to grips with the world of cruising: from choosing the right cruise for you and planning onboard activities vs shore excursions, to glimpses behind the scenes, cruise ship cuisine and pampering, and even tips on how to make your Caribbean cruising as environmentally friendly as possible.